BosenSwe/Macbook2006-efi32-usb/README.md

-# How to create a 3-in-1 bootable usb drive on Linux.
+# How to create a 64-bit linux install USB stick that is bootable on a Mac with 32bit EFI (pre 2008 MacBook)

 A usb drive with only 1 partition to load grub2 on usb-bootable machines with `Legacy BIOS`, `64bit UEFI` or `32bit UEFI`.